 So once a year you get that notice in the mail that your dog is due for a physical exam or yearly check-up and annual vaccinations.
 And every year you march into the chaos of the animal hospital with your dog in tow for your whole 15 minutes with the doctor.

 Let’s face it, 15 minutes is not a whole heck of a lot of time.
-So how do you maximize this one-on-one time and cover the major topics with regards to your dog’s health?
+So how do you maximize this one-on-one time and cover the major topics concerning your dog’s health?
 It simple!
 Have a plan!

 1. Make a List

 Before you go to the veterinarian, jot down any questions that you may have regarding your dog’s health or behavior.
-Writing down your concerns prior to the exam will ensure you won’t forget anything once you’re there.
+Writing down your concerns before the exam will ensure you won’t forget anything once you’re there.